elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-web.md

 description: Installing Elsa in ASP.NET apps.
 ---

-In this chapter, we'll learn how to setup an ASP.NET Core application that can run workflows.
+In this guide, we'll demonstrate how to integrate Elsa Workflows into an ASP.NET Core application.
-Hosting workflows in an ASP.NET app is useful when you want to run long-running workflows in the background and support activities such as Timer, Cron, Event, and other activities that require a background worker.
+This setup is ideal for executing long-running workflows in the background, supporting various activities like Timer, Cron, Event, and others that necessitate a background service.

-## Setup
+## Initial Setup

 Create a new empty ASP.NET app using the following command: